puppetlabs/puppet-instruqt-tracks/pe601-lab-2-1-run-multiple-tasks-with-a-plan/01-run-multiple-tasks-with-plan/assignment.md

 slug: run-multiple-tasks-with-plan
 id: yxmghjbr7fps
 type: challenge
-title: Run Multiple Tasks with a Plan
+title: Run multiple tasks with a plan
 teaser: Add tasks to the Puppet plan to stop and start the Puppet agent
 notes:
 - type: text